-1 ORDINANCE NO 2 3 AN ORDINANCE TO ADOPT A COMPLETE STREETS POLICY FOR 4 THE CITY OF LITTLE ROCK; AND FOR OTHER PURPOSES.
-5 6 WHEREAS, pursuant to Little Rock, Ark.
+1 ORDINANCE NO. 21,029 2 3 AN ORDINANCE TO ADOPT A COMPLETE STREETS POLICY FOR 4 THE CITY OF LITTLE ROCK, ARKANSAS; AND FOR OTHER 5 PURPOSES.
+6 7 WHEREAS, pursuant to Little Rock, Ark.
 Res.
-No. 13,675 (April 16, 2013), the Board of Directors 7 stated its desire to adopt a Complete Streets Policy, meaning a policy for all transportation improvement 8 projects within the City of Little Rock, including the construction and reconstruction of public roadways, 9 to accommodate all anticipated users, including pedestrians, bicyclists, public transportation users, 10 persons with disabilities, freight haulers, and motorists, and 11 WHEREAS, the City Manager was directed to draft revisions to the Master Street Plan and 12 Boundary Street Ordinance that will incorporate a complete streets policy into those ordinances and to 13 present his proposed revisions to the Board of Directors, and 14 WHEREAS, the State of Arkansas is in the process of developing a complete streets policy for 15 State-funded highway projects and over 600 other cities and communities across the United States have 16 adopted a Complete Streets Policy, and 17 WHEREAS, the City has adopted a Master Street Plan that provides standard designs, parameters, 18 and infrastructure requirements for certain specified types of streets and highways used by motorists, 19 including those using automobiles, buses, trucks and commercial vehicles, fire trucks, police vehicles, 20 and ambulances, to travel safely throughout the City, and 21 WHEREAS, the City's adopted Master Street Plan recognizes that well-designed streets also provide 22 for the needs of persons walking along or needing to safely cross the streets and bicyclists using the 23 streets, whether as a safe route to school, commuting to work or on errands, or as a form of healthy 24 recreation, and the City utilizes design standards that address the special needs of persons with 25 disabilities, including persons with visual impairments or in wheelchairs, to safely travel along and 26 across streets, and 27 WHEREAS, the Master Bike Plan, a part of the Master Street Plan, was adopted in its most recent 28 form on December 6, 2011, and its previous heavy emphasis on the development of separate bike paths 29 was changed to the creation of consistent and safe routes throughout the City through signage, sharrows, 30 striping and dedicated bike lanes, thereby both reducing development costs and aiding the development 31 of a more comprehensive bike route system in a shorter period of time, and 32 WHEREAS, the Board of Directors desires to further advance the development of the City's transportation network to provide streets that are designed and operated to enable safe access and the ability to move safely along and across streets for all users, including motorists, public transportation users, bicyclists and pedestrians, of all ages and abilities, and
+No. 13,675 (April 16, 2013), the Board of Directors 8 stated its desire to adopt a Complete Streets Policy, meaning a policy for all transportation improvement 9 projects within the City of Little Rock, including the construction and reconstruction of public roadways, 10 to accommodate all anticipated users, including pedestrians, bicyclists, public transportation users, 11 persons with disabilities, freight haulers, and motorists, and 12 WHEREAS, the City Manager was directed to draft revisions to the Master Street Plan and 13 Boundary Street Ordinance that will incorporate a complete streets policy into those ordinances and to 14 present his proposed revisions to the Board of Directors, and 15 WHEREAS, the State of Arkansas is in the process of developing a complete streets policy for 16 State-funded highway projects and over 600 other cities and communities across the United States have 17 adopted a Complete Streets Policy, and 18 WHEREAS, the City has adopted a Master Street Plan that provides standard designs, parameters, 19 and infrastructure requirements for certain specified types of streets and highways used by motorists, 20 including those using automobiles, buses, trucks and commercial vehicles, fire trucks, police vehicles, 21 and ambulances, to travel safely throughout the City, and 22 WHEREAS, the City's adopted Master Street Plan recognizes that well-designed streets also provide 23 for the needs of persons walking along or needing to safely cross the streets and bicyclists using the 24 streets, whether as a safe route to school, commuting to work or on errands, or as a form of healthy 25 recreation, and the City utilizes design standards that address the special needs of persons with 26 disabilities, including persons with visual impairments or in wheelchairs, to safely travel along and 27 across streets, and 28 WHEREAS, the Master Bike Plan, a part of the Master Street Plan, was adopted in its most recent 29 form on December 6, 2011, and its previous heavy emphasis on the development of separate bike paths 30 was changed to the creation of consistent and safe routes throughout the City through signage, sharrows, was changed to the creation of consistent and safe routes throughout the City through signage, sharrows, striping and dedicated bike lanes, thereby both reducing development costs and aiding the development of a more comprehensive bike route system in a shorter period of time, and

+WHEREAS, the Board of Directors desires to further advance the development of the City's transportation network to provide streets that are designed and operated to enable safe access and the ability to move safely along and across streets for all users, including motorists, public transportation users, bicyclists and pedestrians, of all ages and abilities, and